willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

      # [Records management](#tab/rm)

-    1. Make sure you're signed in to the [Microsoft Purview portal](https://purview.microsoft.com/) as a member of the Records Management admin role group.
+    1. You need to be signed in to the [Microsoft Purview portal](https://purview.microsoft.com/) as a member of the Records Management admin role group.

         To learn more about the permissions, see [Records management - Permissions](/purview/get-started-with-records-management#permissions)